-Food – Serve light bites that are easy to nibble while your other hand has wet fingernails.
-For example, Mango Salsa Wontons, Smoked Salmon Rollups, or Pound Cake Squares with Berries
+- Food: Serve light bites that are easy to nibble while your other hand has wet fingernails.
+Forgo heavier fried options in favor of low-cal, fresh goodies.

-Gifts – Tell guests to bring something to help the bride and/or groom relax.
+- Gifts: Invite guests to bring something to help the bride and/or groom relax.
 You also might consider each putting in money to send the couple to have massages or a day at the spa together.

-Invitations Look for a chocolate-themed invitation, or a simple chocolate brown invite like this one.
+- Invitations: Look for a chocolate-themed invitation, or a simple chocolate brown invitation.